It will not take long before you meet a woman who defines herself as “a spontaneous woman”.

 How many times have you heard that sentence from people you’re trying to schedule something with?

-Mark and Anna are friends, and neither had any dating expectations in mind.
-But don’t get fooled: the dynamics are the same in this case, no matter if it’s friendship or dating.
+But don’t get fooled: the dynamics are the same whether it’s friendship or dating.

 That was the moment when I knew I had to rush out an article on “spontaneous dating”.